3mohamed-abdelfattah/3mohamed-abdelfattah/README.md

   </tr>
   <tr>
     <td><a href="https://github.com/3mohamed-abdelfattah/Rivo">Rivo</a></td>
-    <td>Discover and Find Your Own Fashion!
+    <td>Discover and Find Your Fashion!
 Explore our curated collection of stylish clothing and accessories tailored to your unique taste. 🛍️</td>
     <td><strong>ReactJs(Vite)</strong></td>
     <td><a href="https://rivo-one.vercel.app/">Live</a></td>
   </tr>